-2. Refugee Education Center – Limited Hebrew and English language skills keep refugees and asylum seekers from functioning independently in everyday life.
-Responding to this apparent need, ARDC opened the Refugee Education Center (REC) in January 2009.
-Two education programs target children under 16 years of age and adults respectively.
-While refugee children are eligible to attend Israeli public schools, many fall behind and eventually drop out of school due to language barriers.
-REC tutors help these children utilize existing government aid by developing their Hebrew reading, writing and speaking skills, working closely with schools to reinforce class lessons.
+1. Practical Refugee Education Program (PREP)– Limited Hebrew and English language skills keep refugees and asylum seekers from functioning independently in everyday life.
+Responding to this apparent need, ARDC opened PREP in January 2009.
+PREP tutors help refugees utilize existing government aid by developing their Hebrew reading, writing and speaking skills, working closely with schools to reinforce class lessons.
 Meanwhile, our adult language classes offer Hebrew and English at multiple levels.
-The REC also gives guidance to aspiring university students through individual tutoring, college application and scholarship advice, as well as TOEFL preparation.
+The PREP also gives guidance to aspiring university students through individual tutoring, college application and scholarship advice, as well as TOEFL preparation.
 All volunteer tutors have a professional background in education and early childhood development.
-The REC is currently the only learning centre of its kind in Israel―delivering language tuition to as many as 1,000 children and adults annually.